dokkev/obsidian-valut/Homework 18 - NLP.md

 ## Problem Definition
 This tutorial includes comprehensive lectures of natural language processing (NLP) using RNN, GRUs, and LSTM networks.
 NLP models aim to compute the probability of occurrence of a sequence of words to perform tasks such as speech recognition.
 The author introduces how languages models predict the likelihood of word sequences from utilizing historical data to inform future predictions.
 ## Summary of the methodology presented: algorithm, input-output
 RNNs, GRUs, and LSTMs are applied to NLP tasks such as text generation, sentiment analysis, language translation, and speech recognition.
 These models capture long-range dependencies within the text.
 RNN can handle sequences of any length by maintaining a hidden state that captures information from previous inputs.
 GRUs improve upon RNN by introducing gating mechanisms to control the flow of information.
-LSTMs are designed to overcome RNN's
+LSTMs which consist of input gate, forget fate, and output gate are designed to overcome RNN.
+LSTms manage information flow through cell state to
 ## Applicability / Problems solved

 ## Assumptions and limitations